 When someone close to you dies, this is always an extremely difficult time.
-We understand that the coronavirus pandemic is making things more challenging for many people and we will aim to make sure that your needs are met at this difficult time.
+We understand that the coronavirus pandemic has made things more challenging for many people and we will aim to make sure that your needs are met at this difficult time.

-Following government advice on social distancing, the South Tyneside Registration Service is no longer open for face to face death registrations.
-We are still here to make the process of registering a death as simple as possible.
+Following changes to legislation, the Register Office will be unable to offer death registration by phone from 24 March 2022.
+The Register Office will reopen for face to face death registrations from this date and we are still here to make the process of registering a death as simple as possible.

 Unless the death has been referred to the coroner, it is still a legal requirement to register the death within five days.